ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/data.md

   * Converting dates to a different datetime format.
   * Converting numbers or text that resemble dates to dates.

-Stories of spreadsheet errors have been reported globally across academia, healthcare, police force, government and private organisations (ref).
+Stories of spreadsheet errors have been reported globally across academia, healthcare, police force, government and private organisations [1].
 This illustrates the risks associated with spreadsheet used, and how these problems are more common than you might think.

 ### Databases